mita07/my-resume/index.md

 - 3 years

 __Description__
 - Describes the presentation semantics (the look and formatting) of a document written in a markup language.
 Responsive, liquid and grid layout concepts is very much focused to increase user's usability in various device.
-Interactive designing with modern look and feel to make any website or web apps more user-friendly and lookrative
+Interactive designing with modern look and feel to make any website or web apps more user-friendly and lookrative.

 __Framework__
 - Twitter Bootstrap 3.0/2.0, Blueprint, 960 Grid System and most popular CSS frameworks

 ## Utilities and IDE